ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 * Create a prediction of the time spent by the new students based on interview informations.
 <hr>

-### Questions and doubts
+### Questions?

-Any further questions you can reach me out on any social media at the end of the page.
+You can reach me out on any social media at the end of the page.